yarlett/bit-codes/README.md

 For most applications the primary data structure exposed by the library is the BitCodePool.
 A BitCodePool allows compact bit codes to be derived from string representations and stored in the pool so that they can subsequently be queried and retrieved.

 The following example shows how a BitCodePool can be created; how bit codes can be added to the pool based on arbitrary string representations; and how a multi-index can be created for codes in the pool.
-[See](http://arxiv.org/pdf/1307.2982.pdf) for further information about the type of index used.
+See [here](http://arxiv.org/pdf/1307.2982.pdf) for further information about the type of index used.

 ```rust
 extern crate bit_codes;